rphars/censoring/README.md

 # censoring

-censoringis a Shiny application that visualizes the effect of censoring (from the right) on regression estimates
+censoring is a Shiny application that visualizes the effect of censoring (from the right) on regression estimates

 ## Run